Renewable Natural Gas Production

 Biogas from Landfills

 Landfills are designated locations for disposal of waste collected from residential, industrial, and commercial entities.
 Landfills are the third-largest source of human-related methane emissions in the United States, according to the U.S. Environmental Protection Agency (EPA).
 Biogas from landfills is also called landfill gas (LFG), as the digestion process takes place in the ground rather than in an anaerobic digester.
-As of March 2015, there were about 645 operational LFG projects in the United States, according to EPA.
+As of August 2022, there were 538 operational LFG projects in the United States, according to the EPA.
 However, most of these projects use biogas to produce electricity rather than power natural gas vehicles.

 Learn about these LFG alternative fuel transportation projects: